-Oversight Board County of Orange Redevelopment Successor Agency Santa Ana, California
+To the Oversight Board County of Orange Redevelopment Successor Agency Santa Ana, California

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the County of Orange Redevelopment Successor Agency (Successor Agency), a private purpose trust fund of the County of Orange, California (the County) as of and for the year ended June 30, 2015, and the related notes to the financial statements, and have issued our report thereon dated December 17, 2015.
-Our report includes an emphasis of matter paragraphs.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the County of Orange Redevelopment Successor Agency (Successor Agency), a fiduciary component unit of the County of Orange, California (the County) as of and for the year ended June 30, 2016, and the related notes to the financial statements, and have issued our report thereon dated December 19, 2016.
+Our report includes emphasis of matter paragraphs.